ajleeson/research_blog/_posts/2026-07-24-new-loading-exp-thoughts.md

 ### Changes to NPZD+O fluxes between basins

-I tried to understand why South Sound and Whidbey Basin are more strongly impact by WWTP nutrients by considering TEF fluxes of NPZD+O variables between the basin boundaries.
+I tried to understand why South Sound and Whidbey Basin are more strongly impacted by WWTP nutrients by considering TEF fluxes of NPZD+O variables between the basin boundaries.

-Figure 3 shows an example time series of NPZD+O TEF fluxes into Whidbey Basin over the year 2013.
+Figure 3 shows an example time series of NPZD+O TEF fluxes into Whidbey Basin over the year 2017.

 <p style="text-align:center;"><img src="/research_blog/figures/2026.07.24/whidbey_transports.png" width="800"/><br>Fig 3.
 2017 TEF fluxes of NPZD+O variables through the boundaries of Whidbey Basin.
 Basin boundaries are color-coded on the map, where red corresponds to Deception Pass and black corresponds to Possession Sound.
 Light-colored, solid lines are the No-loading run and dark-colored, dashed lines are the Loading run.
 The sign convention is that positive fluxes are going into the basin, while negative fluxes go out of the basin.
 The fluxes are net fluxes, and are the sum of inflow and outflow.</p><br>

 In general, I found the differences between the Loading and No-loading runs to be impossible to make out on this time series.
-Thus, I converted this flux information into something that provides more opportunities for interpretations.
+Thus, I converted this flux information into something that provides more opportunities for interpretation...

 Figure 4 shows maps of TEF fluxes for all of the NPZD+O state variables.
-All of the gray arrows are the average TEF flux during the year 2017 (imagine taking the average of the lines in Figure 3), while the red and blue colored arrows indicate a strengthening or weakening of the flux due to WWTP loads, respectively.
+All of the gray arrows are the average TEF fluxes during the year 2017 (imagine taking the average of the lines in Figure 3), while the red and blue colored arrows indicate a strengthening or weakening of the flux due to WWTP loads, respectively.

 This map allows me to pick out which TEF fluxes are more strongly impacted by WWTP loads.
 Fluxes that stand out to me are the strengthening of NH4 and large detritus loading into Whidbey Basin and South Sound due to the introduction of WWTP nutrients.
 Perhaps more NH4 fuels stronger blooms in these basins, or perhaps more large detritus leads to stronger oxygen consumption.